“Like being lost in a dream”

 “some of the most moving sequences I’ve encountered in some time”

 — No Proscenium

-THEY WHO SAW THE DEEP (TWSTD) is a loose adaptation of the world’s oldest great work of literature: The Epic of Gilgamesh.
-While the epic poem tells the story of one man’s search for companionship, knowledge, and immortality, TWSTD reimagines the world of this poem as one in which everyone is their own Gilgamesh at the center of their own epic.
-The production employs elements of literary collage, immersive theater, physical theater, and song to interrogate the individual’s relationship to community, mortality, and legacy.
+THEY WHO SAW THE DEEP (TWSTD) was a loose adaptation of the world’s oldest great work of literature: The Epic of Gilgamesh.
+While the epic poem tells the story of one man’s search for companionship, knowledge, and immortality, TWSTD reimagined the world of this poem as one in which everyone is their own Gilgamesh at the center of their own epic.
+The production employed elements of literary collage, immersive theater, physical theater, and song to interrogate the individual’s relationship to community, mortality, and legacy.